-These intakes also place a limitation on where your autoclave would need to be placed, in some cases altogether in a different room, or even different part of the building that is difficult and timely to access.
+These intakes also place a limitation on where your autoclave would need to be placed, in some cases altogether in a different room, or even different parts of the building that is difficult and timely to access.

-With the time and cost-savings of autoclaves that do not require difficult installation, not to mention the flexibility of location, it makes it an en easy choice to choose an autoclave that only require a power intake to function.
+With the time and cost-savings of autoclaves that do not require difficult installation, not to mention the flexibility of location, it makes it an en easy choice to choose an autoclave that only requires a power intake to function.

 4. Easy to Use